 - Nutmeg – Could you get a cuter word?
 Seriously.
 Having nutmeg in the world makes it a much better place to live.

-- Honey – Did you know if you buy local honey, it will help with allergies?
+- Honey – Did you know that buying local honey will help with allergies?
 Make sure the honey is from your immediate area.

 Cozy Living Group

-Since you found this recipe on chilled cantaloupe soup, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 57,000 like-minded souls.
+Since you found this recipe for chilled cantaloupe soup, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 85,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to live your life a little bit more snug.
 Join here to be part of the virtual cozy cabin.